 How long have you been a copywriter?

 I got my copywriting diploma in 2005.
 Back then, I had no clue that I’d be commissioned by a "Big Four" accounting firm or the world’s leading commercial hygiene services provider to write copy.
 Or that I’d need to learn all about online cremations, cataract surgery, digital payment systems and chemical warehousing.
 My work has been varied, that’s for sure.
 You can read more about me and my experience here.

 What content writing services do you provide?

-I focus mainly on website content, ebooks and white papers, marketing emails, blog post and articles, and case studies.
+I focus mainly on website content, ebooks and white papers, marketing emails, blog post and articles, video scripts and case studies.
 I also provide traditional copywriting services such as press releases, product and corporate brochures, flyers and direct mail.

 How do you optimize content for search engines?